SchapiroLabor/NEP_MistyR/README.md

 ## Source

 The script src/Tutorial_Misty_adapted.R is adapted from the script the authors of MistyR used to create their figures (https://github.com/saezlab/misty_pipelines/blob/master/insilico/structure_pipeline.R).
 As indicated in the script, only the first code chunk is used for analysis.
+The output of the NEP analysis were further compared to other methods in https://github.com/SchapiroLabor/NEP_comparison

 ## Installation